 \\\Important Note: Make sure that the flange of the module does not rest on the foot of the cyc leg assembly.
 If it does, there will be a bow in your cyc where the cove meets the floor.
-Place the flange on the clear or open side of the foot.
-Do not allow the flange bolt that is closest to the floor to rest on top of the foot.
-Insert this bolt so the nut and the stud portion of the bolt are pointed away from the steel foot. (see Figure 8.)
+Place the flange on the clear or open side of the foot (see Figure 8).